 How to motivate

 What is the secret of his success?
 "It starts with being myself and over the years I have gained experience of working in Africa.
-I know what I am capable of, how to approach people, how to motivate, how to plan tactics," he said.

 "It is very important to give players confidence and a belief in what they are doing.
 It is also vital to remember the ordinary man in the street in Burkina Faso.